 message property

-A stack object MAY contain a property named message whose value is a string containing a message relevant to this call stack.
+A stack object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) relevant to the call stack.

 frames property

 A stack object SHALL contain a property named frames whose value is an array of one or more stackFrame objects (§3.24).
 This array SHALL include every function call in the stack for which the tool has information, and the entries that are present SHALL occur in chronological order with the most recent (innermost) call first and the least recent (outermost) call last.
 The entries in this array do not need to be unique within the array.